citp/privacy-policy-historical/i/in/ins/insuremytrip.com.md

 We may amend this policy from time to time to keep up with changes in the law or corporate policies.
 If we make any substantive changes we will notify you by sending a notice to the primary email address you have provided us or by posting a prominent announcement on our webpage.

-This privacy policy statement was last updated on May 18th, 2006.
+This privacy policy statement was last updated on August 6, 2008.